jckarter/clay/doc/language-reference.md

     // if no T given, give them a Point[Float] overload Point() = Point[Float]();

-Within a module, overloads are matched to a call site in reverse definition order.
-The first overload that matches wins.
+Within a module, overloads are matched to a call site's symbol name and argument types in reverse definition order.
 (If you think this is stupid, you are correct.)
+The first overload that matches gets instantiated for the call site.

     // Example
-    // XXX
+    define foo(x);

+    // oops, the second overload gets visited first and always wins overload foo(x:Int) { println("Hey, over here!"); }

+    overload foo(x) {
+        println("Pay no attention to that overload behind the curtain.");
+    }

-Match order between overloads from different modules is undefined; however, it is an error if overloads from more than one module match the same call site.
+Match order between overloads from different modules is done walking the import graph depth-first.
+(If you think is this _really_ stupid, you are correct.)
+Resolution order among circularly-dependent modules is undefined.

     // Example
+    // a.clay
+    define foo(x);
+    // visited last
+    overload foo(x:Int) {}

+    // b.clay
+    import a;
+    // visited second
+    overload a.foo(x:Int) {}

+    // c.clay
+    import b;
+    import a;
-    // XXX
+    // visited first
+    overload a.foo(x:Int) {}

 Symbols created by [simple function definitions] may also be overloaded; in fact, a simple function definition is simply shorthand for an unconstrained `define` followed by an `overload`.